The Penrose Transform and the Kerr-Schild double copy

 The incidence relation is invariant under complex rescalings $ Z \to \tau Z$ for any non-zero $\tau \in \mathbb{C}$.
 This gives rise to the notion of \emph{projective twistor space} $\mathbb{PT}$, the space of twistors up to complex rescalings.

 The {\it Penrose transform} \cite{Penrose:1965am, Penrose:1967wn, Penrose:1968me, Penrose:1969ae}

-relates functions $g(Z^\alpha)$ on $\mathbb{PT}$ with complex spinor fields on spacetime.
+relates functions $g(Z^\alpha)$ on $\mathbb{PT}$ with complex spinor fields on spacetime, a relation further elaborated on below.
+In order for the integrand to be invariant under twistor rescalings, and so defined on $\mathbb{PT}$, $g(Z^\alpha)$ must be a homogeneous function of the twistor coordinates of degree $-2(s+1)$.
 Here $\rho_x$ denotes that the incidence relation has been imposed, which imparts the dependence on the spacetime point $x^{AA'}$ to the field on the left hand side.
-The integral is performed over any closed contour $\Gamma$ enclosing a single pole.
-In order for the integrand to be invariant under twistor rescalings, and so defined on $\mathbb{PT}$, $g(Z^\alpha)$ must be a homogeneous functions of the twistor coordinates of degree $-2(s+1)$.
-Remarkably, the field defined by (\ref{Penrose}) solves the zero rest-mass equation for any spin $s$.
-In particular, the cases $s=0$, $s =1$ and $s=2$ correspond to solutions of the scalar wave equation, vacuum Maxwell equations, and linearized Einstein equations, with the latter two being the symmetric and self-dual field strength spinor $\phi_{AB} = \Phi_{AB}$ and (linearized) Weyl spinor $\phi_{ABCD} = \Psi_{ABCD}$.
-It is often convenient to fix a spinor dyad $(o^A, \iota^B)$, and work with the corresponding Maxwell scalars and Weyl scalars
+The integral is performed over any closed contour $\Gamma$ enclosing a single pole, corresponding to a loop on the Riemann Sphere.

+On the Riemann sphere there is a discrete ambiguity in what is meant by the interior and exterior of a closed curve $\Gamma$.
+The Penrose transform, and more generally the integral of a meromorphic one-form along $\Gamma$, is not ambiguous however, a direct consequence of the ``inside-outside theorem," which asserts that the sum of the residues of any meromorphic one-form on a compact Riemann surface is zero \cite{Griffiths:1994prl}.

+The integrand in the Penrose transform is not uniquely determined by the spacetime spinor field.
+For the Penrose transform relates \emph{equivalence classes} of functions on $\mathbb{PT}$ with complex spinor fields on spacetime, where the equivalence is up to the addition of functions that are holomorphic on one or the other side of the contour $\Gamma$ on the Riemann Sphere.
+That functions holomorphic on the interior of $\Gamma$ do not contribute to the integral is a simple consequence of the residue theorem, while functions holomorphic on the exterior cannot contribute by virtue of the same ``inside-outside theorem." \footnote{The data required to specify a spinor field on spacetime taking these redundancies into consideration, including those due to deformations of the contour $\Gamma$, can be characterized in terms of \v{C}ech cohomology, or equivalently Dolbeault cohomology.
+See \cite{Huggett:1986fs} chapters 8 and 9 for an exposition. }